What are congenital disorders around the eyes?

 A variety of congenital disorders can include the eyelids, lacrimal system and orbits including:

 Patients are often born with congenital disorders such as congenital ptosis, tear duct disorders, dermoid cysts, or develop them within a year of life, and others can be acquired over time or with trauma/injury.
 Many of these disorders can be isolated and surgically repaired as an outpatient procedure, while others can be a part of a syndrome of disorders.
 These patients often require the care of several specialists.
 Surgery is often performed at a Children’s surgery center with doctors experienced in the treatment of pediatric patients.
-Dr. Amato has extensive experience in the management of pediatric oculoplastic disorders and will discuss your or your child’s particular needs at your initial consultation.
+Dr. Amato and Dr. Somogyi have extensive experience in the management of pediatric oculoplastic disorders and will discuss your or your child’s particular needs at your initial consultation.
 Children typically recover quickly after eyelid and tear duct surgery, but may have bruising and swelling for a few weeks.

 What is the most common orbital mass in children?